qfpl/sv/README.markdown

 than a type class based approach.
 This means we can have multiple decoders for the same type, multiple combinators of the same type, and we never have to worry about orphan instances.
-These decoders can be stiched together from provided primitives and combinators, or you can build one out of a parser from your favourite parser combinator library.
+These decoders can be stiched together from provided primitives and combinators, or you can build one from a parser from your favourite parser combinator library.

 sv returns values for all errors that occur - not just the first.
 Errors have